GoogleBot42/IronBox/README.md

 ##  LuaJIT / Lua 5.1 Sandbox
 This is for LuaJIT 2.x.
 This doesn't work in Lua5.1 but it will work with this source lua5.1 patch: http://coco.luajit.org/

-Uses C debug hooks to keep unsafe lua code from running indefinitely!
+Uses C debug hooks to allow pausing unsafe code in multiple coroutines.

 NOTE: Be careful about what functions are passed to the environment of the unsafe lua code.
 It is possible that C functions can hang and lua cannot yield in the middle of a c function.
 For example, if the standard lua string funcs are exposed to the unsafe code running this in the unsafe code will cause a hang: "string.find(string.rep("a", 50), string.rep("a?", 50)..string.rep("a", 50))"